robyftp/Tree/README.md

-## Don't buy flowers at a monastery.
-Because only you can prevent florist friars.
+## Why was the strawberry sad?
+Its parents were in a jam.